Frequently Asked Questions

 What income is used for child support?

-Child support uses your Adjusted Taxable Income (ATI), which includes taxable income, reportable fringe benefits, certain tax-free pensions, net investment losses, and reportable superannuation contributions.
+Child support uses your Adjusted Taxable Income (ATI), which includes taxable income, reportable fringe benefits, target foreign income, certain tax-free pensions, net investment losses, and reportable superannuation contributions.

 What is the Self-Support Amount (SSA)?